 How much can I borrow if I’ve had a DRO?

-Having had a debt relief order will make you a high-risk borrower.
-As a result, they’ll only be a handful of lenders that you’ll be able to approach and may be limited in how much you can borrow.
+Having had a DRO will make you a high-risk borrower.
+Only some lenders will consider you, and you’ll be limited in how much you can borrow.
 If you are eligible for a mortgage, the amount you can borrow will differ from lender to lender.

-The majority of lenders will only lend up to 3 times your annual income, however there are lenders that may even lend up to 5 times your annual income.
-The amount you can borrow will therefore largely depend on your income.
+Most lenders will only lend between three and five times your annual income.
+So, the amount you can borrow will mainly depend on your income.

 Lenders will also factor in your outgoings as well as what you earn.
-Underwriters need to be sure that the loan is affordable so that it can be repaid.
+Underwriters need to be sure that the loan is affordable.
 Having financial arrangements such as vehicles on finance may also hinder this part of the application as it will minimise the amount you’ll be able to borrow.
 The fewer outgoings you have, the better.

 What if I’ve had a restriction placed on my DRO?

-If you have a DRRO, then you’ll need to speak to an advisor.
+If you have a DRRO, you must speak to an advisor.
 This is because the length and terms of the restriction will vary for each individual.
-Once an advisor understands the terms of your DRRO, they’ll then be able to provide you with a tailored answer.
+Once an advisor understands the terms of your DRRO, they can provide you with a tailored answer.

-Will bad credit affect me getting a mortgage after a DRO?
+How does bad credit affect a mortgage after a DRO?

-If you’ve had a debt relief order, then the chances are that you would have had credit issues.
-The type, severity and the date of your credit issues will all play a part in which lenders are approachable and whether or not a mortgage is possible.
+You’ll probably have other credit issues if you’ve had a debt relief order.
+The type, severity and date of your credit issues will all play a part in which lenders are approachable and whether or not a mortgage is possible.

 - Late payments and arrears